 Meet our Portfolio Partners

-Below, we’ll introduce you to some of the world-class VCs with which we partner, and some of the portfolio companies we’re supporting through those partnerships.
+Below, we’ll introduce you to some of the established VCs with which we partner, and some of the portfolio companies we’re supporting through those partnerships.

 Andreessen Horowitz (known also as a16z and AH Capital), founded by technology veterans Marc Andreessen (creator of Mosaic, co-founder of Netscape) and Ben Horowitz (early Netscape exec and co-founder of LoudCloud), is one of the giants of the VC world.
 With over $10B assets under management (AUM), invested in seed- to late-stage tech and biotech startups, the firm boasts an impressive resume of exits including Facebook, Instagram, Zulily, and Zynga.